Universal Polynomials for Tautological Integrals on Hilbert Schemes: Proof of main theorem

 Now, as the rational cohomology ring of a Grassmannian is generated by the Chern classes of its universal bundle, $(f,h)^*(\cG)$ is a polynomial in the Chern classes of $T_X$ and $E$.
 We show that this polynomial is independent of the choice of $N$ and $M$.
 Hence $\deg \cD \cap [\cQ]$ is a universal linear combination of the Chern numbers of $(X,E)$, which concludes the proof of the main theorem.

-\section{Proof of Main Theorem}
+\section{Proof of main theorem}

-We begin the formal proof of the main theorem.
-For notational simplicity we assume that $k = 1$, so there is only one vector bundle $E$ involved; the general case is essentially the same.
-To avoid dealing with Theorem \ref{mainthm} and \ref{surfacethm} separately, we use the following convention: When a formula includes $T_{X^{[n]}}$, terms involving $T_{X^{[n]}}$ should be ignored unless $\dim X = 1,2$, as should any statement involving $T_{X^{[n]}}$.
+We now begin the formal proof of the main theorem.
+To avoid dealing with Theorem \ref{mainthm} and \ref{surfacethm} separately, we adopt the following convention: When a formula includes $T_{X^{[n]}}$, terms involving $T_{X^{[n]}}$ should be ignored unless $\dim X = 1,2$, and so should all other statements involving $T_{X^{[n]}}$.

-For part (i), it suffices to show treat the case where $P$ is irreducible.
-If $P$ is closed and irreducible, we have $\csm(P) = [P] + $ terms of lower homological degree, hence it suffices to show (ii).
+For part (i), it suffices to treat the case where $P$ is irreducible.
+If $P$ is closed and irreducible, we have $\csm(P) = [P] + $ terms of lower homological degree, hence part (ii) implies part (i).
 By the inclusion-exclusion property of CSM classes, it finally suffices to prove (ii) for closed and irreducible $P$.

-In this section and the next, we have $X, P, E, d$ and $F$ as in the main theorem, assuming additionally that $P$ is closed and irreducible.
+In this section and the next we have $X, P, E, d$ and $F$ as in the main theorem, and we assume that $P$ is closed and irreducible.